 - Running Bits and Pieces Club.
 Membership is by invitation only to help children who need a break from the playground or need support socially.

-- Emotional support for children going through difficult times.
+- Providing emotional support for children going through difficult times.

 - Co-ordinating the PAT dog sessions.